Best Fly Fishing Leaders

 What’s the deal with fluorocarbon?

 Most leader and tippet is made out of nylon.
-Normal nylon leader and tippet has worked well for decades but these days fluorocarbon has come on the seen and become the preferred type of leader material for many anglers fishing subsurface.
+Standard nylon leader and tippet have worked well for decades, but these days fluorocarbon has come on the scene and become the preferred type of leader material for many anglers fishing subsurface.
 Fluorocarbon refracts light at the same index as water.
 This just means that fluorocarbon becomes nearly invisible once it enters the water.
 This has obvious benefits when fishing to spooky fish or areas where angling pressure is high.
 With more anglers on the water than ever these days, fish see a lot of leader floating past them.
 With fluorocarbon, you can virtually eliminate the possibility of fish seeing your tippet.
 So why not just fish fluorocarbon all of the time?
 For one, it tends to be denser than normal nylon and therefore sinks.
 This is another added benefit when fishing subsurface with nymphs or streamers, but it is a problem when fishing floating lines with dry flies.
 It also can be three to four times more expensive although prices have really come down recently.

 So what’s the bottom line?
 If you can afford it, buy fluorocarbon for fishing sub-surface.
 You’ll eliminate one more variable as you begin fly fishing, and reduce the chance of fish seeing your leader.
-Although buying full length fluorocarbon leaders is a plus, it’s adequate to simply buy spools of fluorocarbon tippet and attach it to your normal leader.
-Buy normal nylon leader and tippet for fishing the surface with dry flies is a good idea.
+Although buying full-length fluorocarbon leaders is a plus, it’s adequate to simply buy spools of fluorocarbon tippet and attach it to your normal leader.
+Buy normal nylon leader, and tippet for fishing the surface with dry flies is a good idea.
 I always have both styles on hand.